-Three topics have been selected for the initial research projects under the programme:
+Three topics have been selected for ongoing research focus:

 Financial integration in Europe